Central place theory: Newer developments: a dynamic concept for CPT

 Newer theoretical developments have shown that it is possible to overcome the static aspect of CPT.
 Veneris (1984) developed a theoretical model which starts with (a) a system of evenly distributed ("medieval") towns; (b) new economic activities are located in some towns thus causing differentiation and evolution into a hierarchical ("industrial") city system; (c) further differentiation leads into a post-hierarchical ("postindustrial") city system.

 This evolution can be modelled by means of the three major CPT theories: stage (a) is a system of von Thünen "isolated states"; stage (b) is a Christallerian hierarchical system; stage (c) is a Löschian post-hierarchical system.
 Furthermore, stage (b) corresponds to Christopher Alexander's "tree" city, while (c) is similar to his "lattice" system (following his dictum "the city is not a tree").

+In 2014, Marcus Busby, a Bartlett School of Architecture (UCL) alumnus, proposed the Garden City of Today (GCoT) model.
+The model aimed to extend central place theory by integrating fractal geometry and polycentric principles into a nested urban structure.
+It incorporated calibrated isochrones (time-based accessibility thresholds) to support mixed-use, walkable neighbourhoods within a larger polycentric framework.

 The importance of a city and other theoretical considerations

 According to Margot Smith, Walter Christaller erred in his development of CPT in 1930 by using size of population and number of telephones in determining the importance of a city.
-Smith recognized that although population size was important to the area served by a city, the number of kinds of services offered there was more important as a measure of the importance of a city in attracting consumers.
+Smith recognised that although population size was important to the area served by a city, the number of kinds of services offered there was more important as a measure of the importance of a city in attracting consumers.
 In applying CPT to describe the delivery of medical care in California, Smith counted the number of physician specialties to determine the importance of a city in the delivery of medical care.

 Christaller also erred in the assumption that cities "emerge".
 In California and much of the United States, many cities were situated by the railroads at the time the tracks were laid.
 In California, towns founded by the railroads were 12 miles apart, the amount of track a section crew could maintain in the 1850s; larger towns were 60 miles apart, the distance a steam engine could travel before needing water.
 Older towns were founded a day's horse ride apart by the Spanish priests who founded early missions.